LibrariesHacked/librarieshacked.github.io/_posts/2024-11-04-basic-libraries-cleaning.md.md

   - Data
 published: false
 ---

-A recent public library dataset that has been getting some.
-This dataset:
+A public library dataset that has been getting some recent attention is the [Basic dataset for libraries]() published by the Arts Council.

 -
 - Is used, at least in checking for updated data, in the [LibraryOn library finder]